CyberMan90/cybersecurity-portfolio/splunk-brute-force-detector/README.md

-# 🔐 Splunk Brute Force Attack Detector
+# 🛡️ Splunk Brute Force Attack Detector

-This project simulates brute-force login attempts and demonstrates how to detect them using **Splunk**.
-It includes synthetic log generation, log ingestion, SPL queries, alerts, and dashboards.
-Ideal for showcasing security monitoring and SIEM skills in a portfolio.
+This project simulates brute-force login attempts and detects them using **Splunk**, a leading SIEM platform.
+It demonstrates hands-on skills in log simulation, threat detection, SPL querying, dashboard creation, and alerting — essential for blue teamers, SOC analysts, and cybersecurity professionals.

 ---

-## 📌 Project Overview

-- **Goal:** Detect brute-force login attempts based on simulated authentication logs.
-- **Tool Used:** Splunk (Free Trial)
-- **Key Skills Demonstrated:**
-  - Log generation and ingestion
-  - SPL (Search Processing Language)
-  - Alert creation
-  - Dashboard visualization
+## 🧠 What You'll Learn

+- How to simulate authentication logs (Python)
+- How to ingest and normalize data in Splunk
+- How to write SPL queries for threat detection
+- How to build dashboards with actionable visuals
+- How to configure real-time alerts based on detection logic

 ---

-## 📁 Project Structure
+## 🗂️ Project Structure